 What advice do you have for pharmacy students?

 Explore your many options, follow your passions, and the satisfaction and income will follow.

 What would you tell pharmacy students who are interested in managed care consulting?

 I tell them to get a broad background with experience in as many areas of practice as possible.
 I chose to specialize originally in provider groups.
 This was a largely untouched area and very uncertain.
 As a result, I would tell pharmacy students to blaze their own paths consistent with the desires, skills, and passions.

 If you had it to do all over again, would you still become a pharmacist?
-(Why or why not?
-What would you have done instead?)

 Yes, I would still become a pharmacist because it has allowed me to live a varied and interesting professional life.

 Never, I am always striving to improve ProPharma and the impact that we make on improving all of health care.
 Income is not the primary motivator.
 It is part of the whole package.

 If you took out educational loans, was paying them back a strain?

 I did not take out loans as I worked throughout school and my parents worked to help pay for my education.